ARM-software/perf-libs-tools/README.txt

 ---Overall library usage---

-     This produces high-level summary information about all library calls made

 ./process_summary.py <input files>
-     This produces a information about all library calls made.
+     This produces information about all library calls made.
 A high-level summary is returned, folllowed by break-downs of all the calls to each library component (BLAS, LAPACK, FFT).
+This data is split into output summarising both the total of calls and time spent in the function, and also the number and time spent in this function from just user-called invocations.

-     For FFTW calls this data also matches planning and execution stages enabling detailed profliing of fftw_execute() calls with only a pointer.
+     For FFT calls this data also matches planning and execution stages enabling detailed profliing of fftw_execute() calls with only a pointer.

-     An additional file generated is the BLAS summary data, previously produced by "./process-blas.sh", and to be fed into "./blas_usage.py", see below.
+     An additional file generated is the BLAS summary data, previously produced by "./process-blas.sh", which can be fed into "./blas_usage.py", see below.

     Input: One or more /tmp/armplsummary_<pid>.apl files.
     Output: <text> and /tmp/armpl.blas